grottolegends/greechroma/archive/README.md

 Success doesn’t just find you.
 You have to go out and get it.
 Sharding Work hard in silence, let your success be your noise.
 Automation Cache Invalidation Agile Great things never come from comfort zones.
 Artificial Intelligence Do what you love and the money will follow.
 A/B Testing Blockchain Serverless WebSockets Neural Networks
 Latency Optimization DNS Routing Quantum Computing Edge Computing I find that the harder I work, the more luck I seem to have.
 Automation
 Dream big and dare to fail.
-API Lambda Functions Big Data Code Review DevOps Algorithm
+API Lambda Functions Big Data Code Review DevOps Algorithm The only way to do great work is to love what you do.
+Lambda Functions Act as if what you do makes a difference.
+It does.
+Innovation distinguishes between a leader and a follower.
+Kubernetes Predictive Analytics I find that the harder I work, the more luck I seem to have.
+Python